opea-project/GenAIInfra/DEVELOPMENT.md

 # Development

-This doc explains how to set up a development environment so you can get started [contributing](./CONTRIBUTING.md) to `GenAIInfra` and how to test your changes before submitting a pull request.
+This doc explains how to set up a development environment, so you can get started [contributing](https://github.com/opea-project/docs/tree/main/community/CONTRIBUTING.md) to `GenAIInfra` and how to test your changes before submitting a pull request.

 ## Prerequisites